Decay estimates for the quadratic tilt-excess of integral varifolds: Introduction

-Taking this as a starting point, it will be described, firstly, the new ingredient needed to obtain the optimal modulus of continuity for the case $p=2$, secondly, the new ingredient needed to obtain optimal results in case $p < 2$ and, thirdly, how these new ingredients can be implemented within the known framework of a (partial or pointwise) regularity proof.
+Taking this as a starting point, it will be described, firstly, the new ingredient needed to obtain the optimal modulus of continuity for the case $p=2$, secondly, the new ingredient needed to obtain optimal results in case $p < 2$ and, thirdly, how these new ingredients can be implemented within the known framework of a (partial or pointwise) regularity proof. \subparagraph{Obtaining the optimal modulus of continuity for $p=2$} For this purpose a new iteration procedure is introduced which is now presented in the simple case of the Laplace operator.
+Additionally, in Section \ref{sec:model_case}, it is shown how to implement this method in a model case from partial regularity theory for second order elliptic systems in divergence form.
+Suppose $c \in \rel^\vdim$, $u \in \Sob{}{1}{2} ( \oball{c}{1}, \rel^\codim)$, $T \in \mathscr{D}' ( \oball{c}{1}, \rel^\codim )$ is the distributional Laplacian of $u$, and assume for some $0 \leq \gamma < \infty$ and $0 < \alpha \leq 1$ that